 #2 Warm-up in Betty’s Tea Room

 Escape the chilly weather and head to the most famous destination in York for a cup of tea.
-Betty’s Team Room has been serving the perfect cuppa for over 80 years.
-Expect a great range of cakes and scones, too, along with seasonal fare such as Christmas cake, perfect fuel on a winter’s sightseeing trip.
+Betty’s Team Room has served the perfect cuppa for over 80 years.
+Expect a great range of cakes and scones, along with seasonal fare such as Christmas cake, perfect fuel on a winter’s sightseeing trip.

 Whether you are on a long weekend or a day trip to York, Betty’s isBetty’s is a great place to stock up on traditional and authentic British gifts and souvenirs.
 There is a brilliant range of gift boxes of teas, biscuits, and chocolates – ideal if you are looking for Christmas present ideas.

 #3 Discover York’s Viking past

-If the cold winter weather is against you, head indoors to the famous Jorvik Centre – York’s most popular attraction (booking essential), and of of the best things to do in York with kids.
+If the cold winter weather is against you, head indoors to the famous Jorvik Centre – York’s most popular attraction (booking essential) and of the best things to do in York with kids.
 York was home to a Viking settlement some 1,000 years ago.
-In the 1970s, archaeologists uncovered the remains of houses and workshops which are now recreated for visitors to explore.
+In the 1970s, archaeologists uncovered the remains of houses and workshops now recreated for visitors to explore.

 This is a museum with a difference, and it is perfect for visitors of all ages, particularly children.
 There are no dusty cases or boring information boards at Jorvik.
 Instead, visitors are taken on a small carriage tour through York’s fascinating Viking history with lifelike waxwork figures and recreated scenes from Viking life.

 #4 Take in some festive carol singing in York Minster

-Gothic York Minster is a fantastic cathedral to visit at any time of year but visiting at Christmas and listening to the choir sing carols is a particularly special experience.
+Gothic York Minster is a fantastic cathedral to visit any time of year, but visiting at Christmas and listening to the choir sing carols is a particularly special experience.
 The vast nave fills with the sound of festive voices – it is a moving experience even for non-Christians.

 #4 Enjoy St Nicholas Fair and the York Christmas Markets